santi1110/bd-dynamodb-query-reinvite/README.md

 the GSI was used in the `DynamoDBQueryExpression`.

 The `getInvitesSentToMember` method is already in use by `GetInvitesForMemberActivity`'s `handleRequest()` method.
-You can verify end-to-end using the integration test by running the `dynamodbquery-classroom-phase4` RDE workflow.
+You can verify end-to-end using the integration test by running `Phase4Test`.